 Broadbent's filter model

 5 years later, in 1958, Donald Broadbent used this effect to help support his theory of how attention works.
-In his dichotic listening experiments, participants listened to two different sounds in each ear and were asked to focus on one.
+In his dichotic listening experiments, participants listened to two sounds in each ear and were asked to focus on one.
 When focusing on both, they couldn't understand either, however, when they focused on one, they could clearly understand what was being said.

 Treisman's attenuation model